The mechanism for

 When you deal with a .cf configuration file, you should change it using the means of 1С:Enterprise.
 But, as you know, the platform has another mechanism that allows you to make configuration changes without using the platform.
-This is the mechanism for dumping configurations to XML files and restoring configurations from XML files.
+This is the mechanism for

 Development of this mechanism brought about potential configuration changes to bypass the rules required to support the configuration or repository operation.
 Such changes may lead to malfunction of the configuration.